Call for submissions 2021

 Staff members and students can submit case studies.
 All submissions will be screened for eligibility by a jury.
 All eligible cases will receive an Open Research Award certificate.

 In addition, three case studies will be selected with a lottery draw.
-The "winning" entries will receive a cash prize of 500 euros to be used to cover research-related costs (conferences, materials, training, etc.) and will be invited to present their case studies as lightning talks during an Open Research event in October 2021.
+The "winning" entries will receive a cash prize of 500 euros to be used to cover research-related costs (conferences, materials, training, etc.) and will be invited to present their case studies as lightning talks during our Open Research event on 28 October 2021 .

 The closing date for applications is 1 September 2021.